 Presbyopia typically occurs in people over the age of 40, and is a condition which causes you to see objects at a near distance less clearly.
 Presbyopia often necessitates the use of prescription eyeglasses or contact lenses, and even bifocals or trifocals as the condition progresses.
-The good news is, our eye surgeons at New Eyes offer a range of treatments to reduce the effects of presbyopia so that you can more clearly see up-close objects without heavy reliance on corrective eyewear.
+The good news is, our cataract surgeons at New Eyes offer a range of lenses and treatments to reduce the effects of presbyopia so that you can more clearly see up-close objects without heavy reliance on corrective eyewear.
 And a very simple eye examination can diagnose presbyopia and help determine your treatment options.

 Symptoms of Presbyopia